Hunting Time Video

 Silence filled the room….
 No, near silence, moderated by white noise, unsettling, like the hum of blood in your skull.

-Shaw then looked over the aera where they were standing and realized that the in-case-of-emergency threat was simply a trick—to get him to move to a certain spot in the room, away from the drums that had tumbled to the floor when the trap sprung.
+Shaw then looked over the configuration of where each man stood and he realized that examining the wallet and the in-case-of-emergency threat were tricks—to get him to move to a certain spot in the room, away from the drums that had tumbled to the floor when the trap sprung.
 Ahmad had no intention of letting him go.
 He simply didn’t want to take a risk of his partner shooting toward canisters that might contain flammable chemicals.

 Why not kill him and buy time?
 The Saudis would be out of the country long before Shaw’s body was discovered.
 And as for LeClaire, he’d done his part, and they couldn’t care less what happened to him.
 He might even be a good fall-guy for the murder.